BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 Since these are small keys, you can compute <span>\\(M = \phi(C)\\)</span> directly, either by factoring C into its prime numbers A and B, and computing <span>\\(M = (A-1)(B-1)\\)</span>, or by computing the Totient of C directly (notice that these are essentially the same problem, since counting the values that are coprime to a number is effectively the same as searching for the two values that are not coprime - the factors A and B).

-Write and test a program to accept a public key, and compute the private key.
-Compute your partner's private key from their public key, and test that you can obtain your own private key given your public key.
+Write and test a program to accept a public key.
+To do this, compute your partner's private key from their public key, and test that you can obtain your own private key given your public key.
+Print the private key to the screen and verify that it is correct with your partner.
 This program should only accept E and C, the public key, as inputs.

 Here is an example: